cyrusfirheir/cycy-wrote-custom-macros/click-to-proceed/README.md

 	log: {
 		index: number; // Zero-based index of current block };
-	persist: boolean; // Whether to remember progress of the CTP instance across passage transitions }
+	persist: boolean; // Whether to remember progress of the CTP instance across passage transitions. `false` by default.
+}
 ```